 Baby meds: I carry infant Tylenol and children’s benadryl in a plastic baggie.
 If your children have any allergies, be sure to pack their emergency meds as well.
 For any prescription medicine, have the prescription at the ready (TSA agents may ask to see it).

 Sanitizing wipes: Planes are gross, plain and simple.
 The first thing I do when I get on a plane is wipe down tray tables, seat belts, and basically anything that isn’t covered in fabric.
 I also use baby sanitizing wipes, such as Babyganics alcohol-free sanitizing wipes, on my kiddos’ hands.

 Disposable stick-on placemat covers: These placemat covers are great to keep the germs at bay while your little one is playing and eating on the airplane tray table.

 Nursing Cover: (if you use one — because this is a personal choice, and definitely not a must!).
 Not all babies like covers, but they can be an easy way to get a little privacy in a super tight environment.
-A travel nursing pillow, like the Nursie, may be helpful for nursing on the plane as well.
+A travel nursing pillow, like this slip-on nursing pillow, may be helpful for breastfeeding on the plane as well.